kahosadi/newlibweb/readme.rst

 Newlibweb
 ###################

 This is a personal project to build a brand new website for LibraryUKSW.
-It is build upon CodeIgniter framework and Bootstrap 4 as the CSS framework.
+It is build upon CodeIgniter framework and Bootstrap 4.